2 Chronicles 8:13

 according to the commandment of Moses

-for Sabbaths, New Moons
+for Sabbaths, New Moons,

-and the three annual appointed feasts
+and the three annual appointed feasts—

-The "three annual appointed feasts" are significant pilgrimage festivals in the Jewish calendar.
-These feasts were times of communal gathering, celebration, and remembrance of God's provision and deliverance.
-They served to unite the people of Israel in worship and reinforce their identity as God's chosen people.
+The "three annual appointed feasts" were major pilgrimage festivals that required all Israelite males to appear before the Lord in Jerusalem (Exodus 23:14-17).
+These feasts were times of communal worship, thanksgiving, and remembrance of God's provision and deliverance.

-the Feast of Unleavened Bread
+the Feast of Unleavened Bread,

-the Feast of Weeks
+the Feast of Weeks,

-and the Feast of Tabernacles
+and the Feast of Tabernacles.

 Persons / Places / Events